 The roadside daffodils each spring remind us of Cockermouth's links with Wordsworth, one of England's greatest lyric poets.
-An entire industry has grown up at Grasmere based on the Victorian poet's cultural legacy.
+An entire industry has grown up at Grasmere based on the poet's cultural legacy.

 His birthplace in Cockermouth almost followed the fate of Cockermouth Old Hall (Demolition by the overzealous planners of the fifties) But fortunately it was not turned into a bus parking area for the town and is safe under the protective wings of the National Trust.
 After years of being closed more often than it was open, Wordsworth House is to become the focal point for a Georgian themed tourism boost for Cockermouth.